Skyscanner/backpack-android/CONTRIBUTING.md

 In this document we describe how to set up this repository for development and the release process.

+## Access

+> Skyscanner employees only

+Please ensure you have push rights to this repository, rather than forking the repository for contributions.
+Follow the "Engineering Contribution" guide in the Backpack space in confluence to get access.

 ## Environment

 We use Node in this project.
 To manage the language runtime we recommend using [`nvm`][1].
 The required Node version is in `.nvmrc`.